OVERVIEW OF WORKCOVER SCHEME

 Body corporate office holders will not usually be “workers” for the purpose of the Workcover Act.
 However, the Workcover Act contemplates that Workcover may enter into a contract of insurance with a non-profit organisation, with the contract to cover a person in volunteer or honorary position with the organisation.
-A person covered by such a contract is entitled to compensation for injury sustained only while attending meetings and performing any other duty the organisation requires, as a volunteer (s 19 Workcover Act).
+A person covered by such a contract is entitled to compensation for an injury sustained only while attending meetings and performing any other duty the organisation requires, as a volunteer (s 19 Workcover Act).

-Separately from the Workcover scheme, many third party insurers offer policies for voluntary office holders, which ought to be considered by committees in deciding upon appropriate insurances.
+Separately from the Workcover scheme, many third-party insurers offer policies for voluntary office holders, which ought to be considered by committees in deciding upon appropriate insurances.

 For more information read our WorkCover in relation to Body Corporate FAQs